Everything to know about Solgaards Carry On Closet

 However, as I started to travel more for business, I started to want a suitcase.
 But before we dive into a deeper review, make sure to check if a built-in closet is right for you!

-The Carry-On Closet is right for you if:
+The Sogaard is right for you if:

 - You frequently stay at accomendations with limited storage facilities such as hostels and small hotels